Institute of Geosciences of the Universidade Federal do Rio Grande do Sul: Undergraduate programs

 The Institute of Geosciences includes three undergraduate courses: Geography, Geomatics Engineering and Geology.

 Graduate programs

-The Institute of Geosciences maintains two graduate programs: the Graduate Program in Geography (PPGEA) and in Geology (PPGEO).
+The Institute of Geosciences maintains two graduate programs: the Graduate Program in Geography (POSGea) and in Geosciences (PPGGEO).

-Graduate Program in Geology
+Graduate Program in Geosciences

 The PPGEO includes four areas of focus: Stratigraphy, Marine Geology, Geochemistry and Paleontology.
 In total it has 275 enrolled students, of which 137 are PhD (Doctor of Philosophy) candidates and 138 Master' candidates.
 The program has already graduated more than 698 Master and 302 Doctors of philosophy.

 Academics and faculty

 Both graduate programs (PPGEA and PPGEO) have achieved high standards (6 and 7 grades out of 7) according to the Brazilian Coordination of Improvement of Higher Level Personnel (CAPES).

 Museum of Paleontology "Irajá Damiani Pinto"

 Located in the Valley Campus (Campus do Vale), Avenida Bento Gonçalves in Porto Alegre, Brazil.

 It is named after Irajá Damiani Pinto, professor at UFRGS.

 The museum displays various fossils of the geopark of Paleorrota.
 In the same building, the Laboratory of Paleontology furthers the knowledge about the geopark, as many fossils are cleaned and prepared there.